What are Microsoft Teams live events?

 So, you can see from the picture above, there are four key components that are used with live events in Teams.

 Teams provides the ability for the organizers to create an event with the appropriate attendee permissions, designate event team members, select production method, and invite attendees.
 If the live event was created from within a Yammer group, the live event attendees will be able to use Yammer conversation for interacting with people in the event.

-The live events in Microsoft 365 support a spectrum of production scenarios, include a quick start event using web cams or an external encoder event using studio quality equipment.
 The video input is the foundation of the Live events and it can vary from a single webcam to a multi-camera professional video production.
+The live events in Microsoft 365 support a spectrum of production scenarios, include a quick start event using web cams or an event produced in an external device or application.
 You can choose these options depending on their project requirements and budget.
 There are two ways to produce events:

-Quick start production: The quick start production method allows users to produce their live events using Teams meetings.
+Microsoft Teams: This production method allows users to produce their live events in Microsoft Teams using their webcam or using A/V input from Teams room systems.
 This option is best and quickest option if you want to use the audio and video devices connected to the PC or are inviting remote presenters for participating in the event.
 This option allows users to easily use their web cams and share their screen as input into the event.

-External encoder production: External encoders allow users to produce their live events directly from an external hardware or a software-based encoder with Microsoft Stream.
+External application or device: External encoders allow users to produce their live events directly from an external hardware or a software-based encoder with Microsoft Stream.
 This option is best if you already have studio quality equipment (for example, media mixers) which support streaming to an Real-time Messaging Protocol (RTMP) service.
 This type of production is typically used in large scale events such as executive town halls – where a single stream from a media mixer is broadcasted to the audience.

 The live event streaming platform is made up of the following pieces: